 Digital-Only Banking Security

 Digital-only banking security is a pain in a well-known place.
-However, if you prepared and have a well-prepared tech team, a secured app is simply a matter of time and investments.
+However, if you are prepared and have a well-prepared tech team, a secured app is simply a matter of time and investments.
 We wrote a tight article on security in fintech, the basic principles are the same.

 – Develop reliable system architecture